-B. Responsibility of the Dean of Students:

-- Check and review daily attendance of child; - Meet with the child frequently (daily if possible) to begin with and decrease contact as the child's attendance and other related behavior improves; - Meet with the child's teachers to monitor his/her attendance record.
-Inquire as to any special needs or classes that need attention; - Accompany the child to class, as needed; - The Principal will contact the child's parents at home and/or work to inquire as to absences of the child; - The Principal will contact the school social worker/counselor for additional information about the child; - All documentation will be kept in a file throughout the year to monitor the child's attendance record during the school year.
+- B. Responsibility of the Dean of Students or Principal - Check and review daily attendance of child; - Meet with the child at school frequently (daily if possible) to begin with and decrease contact as the child's attendance and other related behavior improves; - Meet with the child's teachers and explain that the child is involved in SAP.
+Inquire as to any special needs or classes that need attention; - Accompany the child to class, as needed; - Contact the child's parents at both home and/or work to inquire as to absences of the child; - Document, in detail, all personal, telephone and collateral contacts made regarding the case;